ipsy-md/docs/docs/cluster/cecile/software.md

     python
     ```

-    In order to see which softwares are available in the environment type the following command:
+    In order to see which software are available in the environment type the following command:

     ```bash
     module avail